 back to top

 Why Milken supports medical research and public health.
 A very cynical, though uninformed view, suggests that Milken's philanthropy is just a case of a rich guy trying to cure his own disease.
 This ignores the fact that his philanthropy started two decades before he was diagnosed with cancer in 1993.
 During the intervening 20 years, he was involved in research to fight many diseases.
 Programs and contributions by the Milken Family Foundation have made a difference in the battle against several grave conditions, including breast cancer and epilepsy.
 In the 1980s, Milken endowed a chair at Harvard's Dana Farber Cancer Center; was the primary benefactor of the Venice (Calif.)
 Family Clinic (which serves tens of thousands of people); and gave his time and resources to a wide range of medical causes.
 The Milken Family Medical Foundation was established in 1982 and provided grants to keep many young cancer researchers in their labs when they were tempted to pursue more-lucrative clinical practices.
 Mike has said, "Of all the programs we've supported, the biggest payoff in terms of social benefit has come from the awards to young investigators."
 Among those who received his awards in the 1980s were Dr. Dennis Slamon, who later discovered Herceptin, a revolutionary breakthrough in the treatment of one type of breast cancer; Dr. Steven Rosenberg, who reported a major breakthrough in the development of successful gene therapy that for the first time in history harnesses the body's own immune system to shrink tumors; Dr. Bert Vogelstein, who did pioneering work on the incalculably important p53 gene whose mutant form is believed to be involved in more than half of human cancers; Dr. Owen Witte, whose subsequent work provided the basis for the development of the breakthrough drug Gleevec, now used as a frontline therapy for patients with chronic myelogenous leukemia; Dr. Lawrence Einhorn, who developed a virtual cure for testicular cancer; Dr. Philip Leder, a pioneer in molecular biology who contributed to the deciphering of the genetic code; Dr. Charles Myers, who went on to become Chief of the Clinical Pharmacology branch of the National Cancer Institute; and many more.
 In addition to his family's contributions of $1.25 billion, Milken has been tireless in raising some $600 million from the public to support medical research around the world.
 In the 1990s, Milken supported the pioneering work of Dr. James Allison, whose development of immune checkpoint therapies – an immune-system “off-switch blocker” – provided a remarkable breakthrough in metastatic melanoma and, later, several other cancers.
-As a result of this work, Allison won the 2015 Lasker-DeBakey Clinical Medicine Research Award, popularly known as the "American Nobel."
+As a result of this work, Allison was awarded the Nobel Prize in 2018.

 back to top